rugbyprof/1063-Data-Structures/Assignments/A01/README.md

     - last name,
     - course number
-    - Link to any assignment that your asking about 5)Now CLOSE YOUR EMAIL CLIENT AND MESSAGE ME ON SLACK.
+    - Link to any assignment that your asking about
+5) Now CLOSE YOUR EMAIL CLIENT AND MESSAGE ME ON SLACK.

 Sources: